ShareX/sharex.github.io/docs/command-line-arguments.md

 ### -silent or -s

 Loads ShareX to the tray without showing the main window.
-Only if the "Show tray icon" setting is enabled.
+This works only if the "Show tray icon" setting is enabled.

 ### -sandbox